 "When you connect a child to nature, you're enhancing their brain development, their health and fitness," says Patricia Manzi, director of LINCK (Long Island Collaborative for Kids), a project of The Early Years Institute in Plainview.

 One of LINCK's initiatives is creating outdoor classrooms, or all-nature play spaces in parks, preserves, schools, libraries and farms throughout Long Island.
 These natural learning environments feature simple outdoor play such as digging in dirt or sand, building using wooden blocks, gardening, art and music using natural materials and water activities.

 There are five on Long Island that are open to the public (most of them are free), 13 that are featured in schools and early childhood programs and more than 10 that are in the process of being built.
-Check them out today.-- Compiled by Jennifer Berger
+Check them out today.

-Nature Explorium, Middle Country Library Library 101 Eastwood Blvd.
-Centereach This hands-on outdoor learning environment geared toward kids and families features areas for digging and playing with dirt, climbing and crawling with wooden logs, building with wooden blocks, art and music using natural materials, planting, and a water section.
+The Nature Explorium at the Middle Country Library (101 Eastwood Blvd., Centereach) is a hands-on outdoor learning environment geared toward kids and families.
+It features areas for digging and playing with dirt, climbing and crawling with wooden logs, building with wooden blocks, art and music using natural materials, planting and a water section.

-Our Backyard, Long Island Children's Museum Kids, Museum, Children's 11 Davis Ave. off Charles Lindbergh Boulevard Garden City A garden exhibit geared for kids to explore nature.
+The Our Backyard outdoor classroom at the Long Island Children's Museum (11 Davis Ave., Garden City) features a garden exhibit geared for kids to explore nature.
 They can discover how to tell time by the sun, measure rainfall, learn about herbs and make bird feeders or sun catchers.
 A water play area, a giant tire and sand area is also included.